CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 ^#^^#^^#^ Referring to variables

 In the example of the `regress` command above, 4 variables we referred to were `x1` through `x4`.
-If you have only a few variables to refer to, typing each in (or double-clicking on their entry in the Variables window) is sufficient.
+If you have only a few variables to refer to, typing each in (or double-clicking on their entry in the Variables pane) is sufficient.
 However, if the number of variables grows, this becomes tedious.
 Thankfully there are two alternatives.

 First, we can use the wild card `\*`^[This is the reason why `*` as a comment does not work in the middle of a line (and we use `//` instead).]
 For